HL7Austria/HL7-AT-Reference-IG/input/pagecontent/use-case-mapping.md

-{% include model-header.md %}
+{% include use-case-header.md %}

-<h2 class="no-number">Other</h2>
+<h2 class="no-number">Mapping</h2>

-Additional information and resources for the Model IG.
+Details on how data maps to the Use Case IG structures.

 This is a placeholder for the description of this IG section.

 <h3 class="no-number">Possible Subsections</h3>

 Subsections of this section can include but are not limited to:
+- TBD
-- XY
+- ...

+{% include general-footer.md %}